Last Updated on January 24, 2023 by Lori

 - Cosby – 157 sets for tent & RV.
 Limited RV sites, some with tent pads.

 - Deep Creek – 92 sites for tent & RV.
-Campground next to one of the most popular creeks in the southeast section of the park.
+Campground is next to one of the most popular creeks in the southeast section of the park.
 All sites have grills, picnic tables & campfire rings.

 - Elkmont – 220 sites for tent & RV with paved driveways, gravel tent pads, fire rings, and picnic tables.
 The campground is considered the largest and busiest campgrounds in the Great Smoky Mountains.